 xmean is the offset due to current, one-minute wind, and steady wave drift forces;

-xslow drift + wave frequency is the maximum dynamic offset derived from spectral combination of wave frequency motion and slow drift resonant offset.
+xslow drift + wave frequency is the maximum dynamic offset derived from the spectral combination of wave frequency motion and slow drift resonant offset.

-It is noted that the dynamic extreme of combined low and wave frequency responses is typically non-Gaussian, and requires use of statistical factors established by means such as model tests or nonlinear simulations.
+It is noted that the dynamic extreme of combined low and wave frequency responses is typically non-Gaussian and requires use of statistical factors established by means such as model tests or nonlinear simulations.

-Other formulations which define other combinations of response and which can be shown to give reasonable estimates of the expected maximum offset are also acceptable for design.
-The use of full simulations that include all major contributors to offset variation are also acceptable for predicting design values of maximum offset.
+Other formulations which define other combinations of response, and which can be shown to give reasonable estimates of the expected maximum offset are also acceptable for design.
+The use of full simulations that include all major contributors to offset variation is also acceptable for predicting design values of maximum offset.

 7.8.9 Maximum Yaw